 What Are the Duties and Responsibilities of the Compensation Committee?

-The first responsibility of the compensation committee is to develop a philosophy around compensation that is in keeping with the corporation’s mission and values.
-This incorporates things like ratio of salary to benefits, competitiveness, correlation to business strategy, drivers for increases or incentives, and how the philosophy affects employee morale and job satisfaction.
+- Develop a philosophy around compensation in keeping with the corporation’s mission and values.
+This incorporates the ratio of salary to benefits, competitiveness, correlation to business strategy, drivers for increases or incentives and how the philosophy affects employee morale and job satisfaction.

-As a body of independents, it's appropriate for compensation committees to approve any compensation in which board directors or officers may be able to participate.
-This duty may be challenging for some committees because the full board generally votes on it and the board may allow shareholders to have input on it rather than take a chance on causing unrest with shareholders because of compensation amounts.
+- Approve any compensation in which board directors or officers may be able to participate.
+This duty may be challenging for some committees because the full board generally votes on it, and the board may allow shareholders to have input on it rather than take a chance on causing unrest with shareholders because of compensation amounts.

-Serving in an administrative role, the compensation committee recommends or approves the CEO’s compensation package to the board along with compensation for submitting direct reports.
+- Recommend or approve the CEO’s compensation package to the board, along with compensation for submitting direct reports.
 The compensation committee also serves as a liaison between the CEO and the board on all compensation and human resources issues for senior executives.

-Acting in the role of industry experts in executive compensation, the committee also reviews the board members’ compensation components and amounts and makes recommendations to the board for changes.
-The board takes their recommendations into consideration and votes on them according to their duty of care, which means placing the interests of the organization above their own.
+- Reviews the board members’ compensation components and amounts and recommends changes to the board.
+The board considers their recommendations and votes on them according to their duty of care, which means placing the organization's interests above their own.

 As advisors to the board, compensation committees may seek professional experts to help them in their role, including legal, accounting or compensation professionals.